Blend Phonics Supplement

 2. Blend Phonics Reader Lite.
 This is a trimmed down version of the Standard Edition for younger students who have not developed the guessing habit.
 It contains only the words in the original Blend Phonics.
 The print is also bigger.
 There is also a Blend Phonics Reader Lite with the vowels in red, which kids often find very helpful.

 3. Blend Phonics Decodable Storybooks.
 These 61 delightful decodable storybooks were written by my associate, Elizabeth Brown.
 Each story is preceded by a list of the words containing the phonics patterns need to read the story.
 I have written four comprehension questions and included a list of spelling words with each story.
 The children love these stories.
+The storybooks are now available as of January 20, 2015 in inexpensive paperback from CreateSpace: Blend Phonics Lessons and Stories.

 To prevent the development of the guessing habit, we have avoided all pictures and predictable text.
 A Progress Skills Chart is included with the storybooks.